 A carbon footprint measures all greenhouse gas emissions from manufacturing, transportation, use, and disposal of a product or service.
 You acquire a carbon footprint by engaging in activities that require these products or services.
 Things like driving a car, using a washing machine, air conditioning, cooking, and shopping directly or indirectly generate greenhouse gases.

-Greenhouse gases include water vapor, carbon dioxide, methane, fluorinated gasses, and nitrous oxide.
+Greenhouse gases include water vapor, carbon dioxide, methane, fluorinated gases, and nitrous oxide.
 These gases trap heat in the atmosphere, creating a greenhouse effect that keeps the earth warm.
 However, since the Industrial Revolution, the amount of greenhouse gas in the atmosphere has become a cause for concern.
 Furthermore, we have witnessed an accelerated contribution of manufactured greenhouse gases over the last four decades.

 The rise of global temperatures to a dangerous level is causing unfavorable changes in climate conditions.
 We attribute melting ice caps, sea-level rise, ocean acidification, increased extreme weather events, and changes in precipitation patterns to climate change8.